Pupil Services and Special Education

 School Enrollment and Full Participation

-- Children and youth experiencing homelessness have the right to be enrolled in school of residence immediately, even if they lack documents normally required at time of enrollment or have missed application or enrollment deadlines.
+- Children and youth experiencing homelessness have the right to be enrolled in the school of residence immediately, even if they lack documents usually required at the time of enrollment or have missed application or enrollment deadlines.

 - LEAs must develop, review, and revise policies to remove barriers to the